DLI Leads Belgian Youth Delegation to Barcelona

 The AgriGrant Hub officially launched this year as a new Erasmus+ KA210-VET Small-Scale Partnership, bringing together Istituto Religioso di Formazione e Istruzione Professionale (Italy), Türkiye Verimlilik Vakfı (Türkiye), and the Digital Leadership Institute (Belgium).
 The project responds to a concrete challenge faced by many farmers across Europe: accessing EU funding opportunities and navigating complex administrative systems in an increasingly digital environment.
 By focusing on digital literacy, administrative skills, and awareness of the Common Agricultural Policy (CAP), the partnership aims to make funding more accessible—especially for small and medium-sized farms.

-From the outset, DLI has been closely involved in shaping the project’s digital approach, contributing its expertise in digital education, online learning design, and capacity building.
-Together with partners, DLI is currently co-designing a user-friendly digital hub, structured learning modules, and a mentorship programme grounded in farmers’ real needs.
-As AgriGrant Hub moves forward, the project team is excited to see these tools take shape and support farmers in building confidence, resilience, and long-term sustainability in a rapidly evolving agricultural landscape.
+From the outset, DLI has been closely involved in shaping the project’s approach, contributing its expertise in digital education, online learning design, capacity building, and digital gender inclusion.
+Together with its partners, DLI is currently co-designing a user-friendly digital hub, structured learning modules, and a mentorship programme grounded in farmers’ real needs.

 Project timeline at a glance